 Below are more details about each step in the process.

-Install and configure the Google Play services SDK
+Step 2.
+Install the Google Play services SDK

 You need an Android project for your app, to complete the steps in this section.
 If you haven't yet created an Android application, you can follow the guide to creating a 'hello world' app.
 See Creating an Android Project.